 The Self-employment Income Support Scheme (SEISS) From HMRC will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by COVID-19.
 The scheme will provide a grant to self-employed individuals or partnerships, worth 80% of their profits up to a cap of £7,500 per month.
 HMRC will use the average profits from tax returns in 2016-17, 2017-18 and 2018-19 to calculate the size of the grant.
 The scheme will be open to those where the majority of their income comes from self-employment and who have profits of less than £50,000.
-The scheme will be open for an initial three months with people able to make their first claim by the beginning of June.
-View here
+This scheme is being extended.
+You’ll be able to make a claim for a second and final grant in August 2020 View here

 Support for businesses paying tax From HMRC